FMCSA Regulations Requiring Mandatory Testing After Queens Trucking Accidents

 When Queens trucking accidents are caused by a truck driver who must get tested, a victim and his or her family may use the test results—or lack of a test being performed—as evidence of negligence against the trucking company and truck driver.
 This can be used to help prove fault in a trucking accident to recover damages for personal injuries.

 But most personal injury lawyers do not know about these FMCSA regulations and how they can be used as a sword in your case.
-This is why victims and their families need to retain an experienced Queens trucking accident lawyer such as our lawyers at Cohen & Cohen Law Group, P.C.
+This is why victims and their families need to retain an experienced Queens trucking accident lawyer such as our lawyers at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C.
 Learn what your rights may be by calling 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here.